facebookincubator/submitit/.github/CONTRIBUTING.md

-# Contributing to _submitit_
+# Contributing to _submitthem_
 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process
-_submitit_ is actively used by FAIR researcher and engineers.
+_submitthem_ is actively used by FAIR researcher and engineers.
 All bugs tracking and feature plannings are public.
-_submitit_ will be updated to keep up with Slurm versions and to fix bug, but we don't have any major feature planned ahead.
+_submitthem_ will be updated to keep up with Slurm versions and to fix bug, but we don't have any major feature planned ahead.